 Picture of Aubrey to your right! :D

 "Plastic, of course.
-Paper will rip and all my groceries will fall out.
-Are you stupid?"
+Paper can rip easily and all my groceries would fall out.
+Are you really that stupid?"

 Mentally flipping her off, I continued checking out her things.
-And she continued bitching.
+And she continued complaining.

 "Don't put the dog food with my cans of soup!
 What if the dog food leaks and my soup gets ruined?
-You are the worse cashier I've ever had."
+You're like the worse cashier I've ever had."

-The customer is always right, Aubrey, I thought, while counting to 20 to calm myself down.
+The customer is always right, Aubrey, I thought, while counting to twenty to calm myself down.

 It didn't work.

-I hated this bitch.
+I dispised this woman's existence.
 This same middle-aged woman, known as devilish Diane in the lounge room, came to Stop-n-Shop every Monday afternoon with a new list full of complaints.
 A few months back, she told my manager, Pete that her shopping experience at Stop-n-Shop wasn't up to par due to our "atrocious uniforms".